LarsTinnefeld/olist_ecom_analysis/2 - Order Profile & Affinity Analysis/README.md

 1) That product is highly seasonal
 2) There was a promotion event for these products
 3) These SKUs were a sold out batch without re-ordering

+**Conclusion**

+**What conclusions can we draw from the order- and SKU-profile?**

+**Impacts of Olist business model on inventory and fullfillment process**

+- Orders sizes are very small: SIO is 79%, MLO is 93%
+- The parato curve is steep, in the range of 75/20 to 80/20, which means a pronounced defferentiation between fast- and slow movers
+- SKUs are picked extremely infrequently, with almost 100% Z-movers
+- With this XYZ-ABC profile any inventory would not make much sense
+- Because of the infrequent picks, batching SIOs would not work